Sdey702/Linux_assistant/README.md

 1. In online it support many things like playing music ,weather of any city etc.
 2. In offline it support less features like open seeting,terminal,texteditor or it tell us time date.

-## Click on the image for demo of this project
+## Click on the image for demonstration of this project
 [![Demo of this project](images/Screenshot.png)](https://www.youtube.com/watch?v=A3JKLFbftW0&t=2s)